amish-kumar-07/Image-Finder/README.md

 ## ⚠️ Note on Authentication

-> ❗ Since the app uses **Google OAuth** for login and is not yet verified for public use by Google, it is currently in **testing mode**.
-This means **only 2 specific test Gmail accounts** (added manually in the Google Cloud Console) can access the app.
+> ❗ This app uses **Google OAuth** for login and is currently in **testing mode**.
+> Only **2 specific test Gmail accounts** (added manually in the Google Cloud Console) are allowed to log in during this phase.

-If you're not one of the pre-approved testers, you will encounter a "This app is not verified" error from Google when trying to log in.
+If you are not one of the approved test users, you'll encounter a **"This app is not verified"** error from Google.

-To make it publicly accessible, the app would need to go through Google’s OAuth verification process (which allows up to 100 users in testing, or unlimited after full verification).
+This limitation is due to Google’s policy of allowing a maximum of **100 users** in OAuth testing mode unless the app undergoes **OAuth verification**.

 ---